ona-SE/s3-data-sync/AWS_SETUP.md

 ### "AWS credentials not configured or invalid"

 - Verify environment variables are set in Gitpod
+- Check IAM user credentials are valid
+- If using role assumption, ensure base credentials have `sts:AssumeRole` permission
 - Check IAM role trust policy allows your account
-- Ensure base credentials have `sts:AssumeRole` permission

 ### "Failed to assume role"